PRESS DIGEST - Wall Street Journal - June 15

-June 15 The following are the top stories in the Wall Street Journal.
+June 15 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - A highflying Chinese business tycoon, Wu Xiaohui, whose company owns New York's Waldorf Astoria hotel was detained in China late last week by authorities who are investigating corruption and trying to curb risky financial behavior. on.wsj.com/2s38jQU